-Jamuna Bank remuneration policy does not provide for deferred or variable remuneration.
-All remunerations are fixed.

-(f) The Bank pays variable remuneration on cash basis (i.e. direct credit to the employee Bank account and/or Pay Order/Cheque), as the case maybe, as per Employees' Service Rule/Practice.
+- (e) Jamuna Bank remuneration policy does not provide for deferred or variable remuneration. - (f) The Bank pays variable remuneration on cash basis (i.e. direct credit to the employee Bank account and/or Pay Order/Cheque), as the case maybe, as per Employees' Service Rule/Practice.